Sonar-Consulting/github-actions-robotframework-poc/Readme.md

 # Note:
- actions.yml file i.e. the file used to create workflow for GitHub actions is created in .github/Workflows folder.
+ actions.yml file i.e. the file used to generate workflow for GitHub actions is created in .github/Workflows folder.